vo1dptr/KOTH/README.md

 **Use these scripts at your own risk.**

-### The creator of this repository and the scripts cannot be held responsible for any consequences or actions resulting from the use of these automated scripts.
+### The creator of this repository and the scripts cannot be held responsible for any consequences resulting from the use of these automated scripts.

 ## King of the Hill Machines